 - Knee extension on a roll : lying on your back, bend your non-operated leg and place a rolled-up towel under the knee of the operated leg.
 Lift the heel as high as you can, while pulling your toes towards you.
 Do not lift your knee off the roll.
 (Do not leave the roll in place after your exercise.) - □ Leg press : lying on your back, bend the knee of your operated leg, slip a towel or an elastic band under your foot and hold both ends in your hands.
 Extend the knee to stretch out your leg while applying resistance with the towel or the elastic band.
-Then, bend your knee in a controlled motion (do not let the elastic band accelerate your movement).
+Then, bend your knee in a controlled motion (do not let the elastic band accelerate your movement). - □ "Bridge": bend both knees and push down on the mattress to raise your buttocks off the bed (use your buttock muscle).
+Do not do this exercise until you are permitted to put weight on your operated leg.

 37 Fleury France Charles (March 2009).
 Recueil des meilleures pratiques concernant l'organisation des services et les interventions en réadaptation pour les personnes ayant reçu une prothèse totale de hanche et de genou.
 Agence de la santé et des services sociaux de la Montérégie, p.
-27
+27 operated leg:

-Regaining your quality of life: Step by Step " Knee replacement
+Regaining your quality of life: Step by Step >> Hip replacement back.

-- Knee flexion sitting: slide the heel on the floor under the chair so as to bend the knee, without lifting your buttock off the chair.
-You can use the other leg to bend the knee further.
-You could use a rocking chair or a chair mounted on coasters to facilitate bending your knee. - Knee extension sitting : contracting your thigh muscles, stretch your leg straight as far as you can without lifting your thigh off the chair.
+- "Frog": bend both knees, then spread them while stabilizing your pelvis with your abdominal muscles. - Knee extension sitting : contracting your thigh muscles, stretch your leg straight as far as you can without lifting your thigh off the chair.
 If this strains your back, lean back slightly (half-sitting position).